SpinalHDL/VexRiscv/README.md

 The hardware description of this CPU is done by using a very software oriented approach (without any overhead in the generated hardware).
 Here is a list of software concepts used:

-- There is very few fixed things.
+- There are very few fixed things.
 Nearly everything is plugin based.
-The PC manager is a plugin, the register file is a plugin, the hazard controller is a plugin ...
+The PC manager is a plugin, the register file is a plugin, the hazard controller is a plugin, ...
 - There is an automatic a tool which allows plugins to insert data in the pipeline at a given stage, and allows other plugins to read it in another stage through automatic pipelining.
 - There is an service system which provides a very dynamic framework.
 For instance, a plugin could provide an exception service which can then be used by other plugins to emit exceptions from the pipeline.